zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 Also note that an independent third party cannot know for sure if the sender and recipient are not colluding to hide value transfer.
 JoinSplits have two inputs and two outputs.
 The recipient may identify their receiving address for one output, but not disclose the fact that the other output also belongs to them.

-TODO: What happens if a transaction is created (at which point a payment disclosure can be created) but never gets mined and is stuck in the mempool?
-Should the payment disclosure be retained or purged?
+When a shielded transaction is created sucessfully and accepted into the local mempool with ``z_sendmany`` or ``z_shieldcoinbase``, the payment disclosure database is updated with information necessary to create a payment disclosure.
+However, the transaction itself may never be mined and confirmed in the blockchain, rendering the database entry itself redundant and available for purging at a later date e.g. garbage collection.

 ..
 [KDFT] https://github.com/zcash/zcash/issues/2102